 Another important way to prevent memory leaks is to write code which disposes of unneeded resources.
 Nearly all languages include resource types which aren’t automatically freed.
 Examples include things like file handles and networked resource connections, like from our previous story.
 You need to write specific code that tells the application that the resource’s work has finished.

 In the most extreme examples, you can use the brute force system of eliminating memory leaks: restarting the process.
 You should consider this a stopgap solution at best though.

 Doing this is like a doctor cutting off your arm because you hit your thumb with a hammer.
 You can prevent the root of the problem by being more careful, and you won’t need such drastic measures.

 Memory leaks don’t need to be a headache

 Memory leaks usually sneak into application code because the developer writing the code doesn’t know any better.
 This can make them very difficult to find.
 Because the developer who knows the code best doesn’t know what’s causing the leak, it’s really difficult to figure out where it’s coming from.
-This is why mature teams use automated memory leak detection tools.
-Those tools help them narrow down their search, and they use that knowledge to make the code better.
-Good developers learn from those mistakes and use them to improve their code going forward.

 If you’ve found a memory leak in your code, don’t view it as a failure of software.
 Instead, look at it as a chance to improve your craft and learn together as a team.
 As you grow in your skills, you’ll find that you naturally write code which protects your applications from memory leaks by using the skills we’ve talked about here.